grantjo78/TanzuOnAzure/2.0_Bootstrap_Virtual_Machine/README.md

 ```
 ![image](img/TanzuCliInstall.png)

-To validate that the correct version of the Tanzu Cli has been installed, execute the following command.
+To validate that the correct version of the Tanzu CLI has been installed, execute the following command.
 ```
 tanzu version
 ```